 - 1. Provide the City of Dixon with a major employment center. - 2.
 Provide shopping and services for City residents, employees in the plan area and travelers on I-80. - 3.
 Establish a gateway statement for the City of Dixon. - 4.
-Provide for efficient vehicular circulation and facilitate and encourage pedestrian and alternative transportation choices. - 5.
-Provide for the potential shuttle linkage with future rail transportation serving the Dixon area. - 6.
-Provide a clear, understandable physical form with clearly defined and enhanced edges. - 7.
-Provide housing opportunities for residents proximate to jobs and regional transportation systems. - 8.
-Provide industrial opportunities for employment.
+Provide for efficient vehicular circulation and facilitate and encourage pedestrian and alternative transportation choices. - $5. \quad \text{Provide for the potential shuttle linkage with future rail transportation serving the Dixon area.} \\$ - 6.
+Provide a clear, understandable physical form with clearly defined and enhanced edges. - Integrate proposed drainage areas, landscape frontage treatments and agricultural buffers as parts of a plan-wide open space system.
+Provide housing opportunities for residents proximate to jobs and regional transportation systems.